JetBrains/kotlin-web-site/docs/topics/data-analysis/data-analysis-work-with-data-sources.md

 ```

 2. **Read data from a CSV file:**
 Load your data into the notebook.
-Here, we are reading data from a CSV file named "movies.csv" and creating a DataFrame called `movies`:
+This example involves reading data from a CSV file named "movies.csv" and creating a DataFrame called `movies`:

 ```kotlin
 val movies = DataFrame.read("movies.csv")